 If the term “cortisone shot” carries a negative connotation in your mind, you’re not alone.
 Cortisone injections, also known as epidural steroid injections (ESIs) were first administered to people suffering from sciatica and lower back pain in 1952.
 At the time, it was the quickest way to combat back pain temporarily without surgery.

 Problems with cortisone shots were not uncommon.
-Some of the issues were due to the amount of cortisone administered — the dosage was too big.
+Some of the issues were due to the amount of cortisone administered.
 Other issues arose based on the injection being given in the wrong spot or the individual’s health not being fully assessed.

 Effective relief for back pain

 Trying a cortisone injection to temporarily alleviate your back pain is your personal decision.
-Chronic pain is miserable, so if you need relief, it’s probably a safe solution to try.
-Of course, your trusted medical professional will give you the pros and cons.
+Living with chronic pain is miserable.
+If you need relief, consider this a safe solution to try.
+Talk to your trusted medical professional about your interest in this treatment.

-While the effects of a cortisone shot could make your journey to back to spine health more comfortable for a while, the real healing will begin when you can make physical changes that include muscle balance and proper alignment of your spine.
+The effects of a cortisone shot can make your journey to improved spine health more comfortable for a while.
+Remember though that the real healing will begin when you can make physical changes that include muscle balance and proper alignment of your spine.